softpreneur/graphql-example/README.md

     at Function.Module._load (module.js:505:3)
 [nodemon] app crashed - waiting for file changes before starting...

+Due to polyfil
-3. Finally run "npm run start" to start the server.
+3. Finally run "npm run start" to start the server, happy coding and testing.. more examples to come